St. Elizabeth Ann Seton - Feast: January 4

 The experience had a profound impact on Elizabeth.
 She was moved by the care and support she received from the Fillichi family, who were Catholic, and began going to Catholic churches and spending time before the Blessed Sacrament.
 After returning to New York City, she entered the Catholic Church.

-Needing to earn a living, she moved to Maryland, where she opened a school, accepting an invitation from Bishop John Carroll, the first bishop in the United States.
-It would lead to the founding of the Sisters of Charity of St. Joseph’s in 1809, the first religious community founded in the United States.
+Needing to earn a living, she moved to Maryland, a state friendly to Catholics.
+There, she opened a school, accepting an invitation from Bishop John Carroll, the first bishop in the United States.
+It would lead to the founding of the Sisters of Charity of St. Joseph in 1809, the first religious community founded in the United States.

 “While actively looking for God, she discovered that God was drawing her to himself in mysterious ways and preparing her to become the person he needed her to be.
 She longed for God, and God answered her prayers by caring for her, her family, and her new religious community.
 She gradually came to know and experience the love of God, which empowered her to face any and all difficulties that came her way,” shared Barbara Smith, former director of catechetics & initiation for the Diocese of Portland.

-St. Elizabeth Ann Seton died in 1821 at the age of 41.
+St. Elizabeth Ann Seton died of tuberculois in 1821 at the age of 46.
 She was canonized by Pope Paul VI in 1975, making her the first native-born North American saint.

 “Rejoice, we say to the great nation of the United States of America.
 Rejoice for your glorious daughter.
 Be proud of her.
 And know how to preserve her fruitful heritage,” Pope Paul said in his homily during the canonization Mass.
 “May the dynamism and authenticity of her life be an example in our day - and for generations to come - of what women can and must accomplish, in the fulfillment of their role, for the good of humanity.”